kevinyswong/kevinyswong.github.io/index.md

   <br>

-  In an ideal and equal society, the fact of becoming a woman is a difference, but not one that warrants undue, raucous weight.
+  Much work remains to be done to reach racial and gender equality.
+However, in an ideal and equal society, the fact of becoming a woman is a difference, but not one that warrants undue, raucous weight.
 And, in such an ideal society, the propositions of gender theory having prevailed, the dominant social norm has embraced the idea that gender is a performative, fluid construct, where any gender can be adopted with impunity and inconsequence.
 In this society, what,